icwu307/icwu307.github.io/research.md

 ### Deep Reinforcement Learning for AI bots of video games

-- Develop a distributed end-to-end DRL algorithm that can surpass human players for some specific video games.
+- Developed a distributed end-to-end DRL algorithm that can surpass human players for some specific video games.
-- Propose a new state presentation method that can characterize the perception on environmental changes of AI bot, which helps provide a way of interpretability.
+- Proposed a new state presentation method that can characterize the perception on environmental changes of AI bot, which helps provide a way of interpretability.
+- Proposed the ﬁrst metric for video game playstyles directly from the game observations and actions, without any prior speciﬁcation on the playstyle in the target game, and also proposed a human-like RL algorithm.
+  - This method was presented in a top-tier conference, UAI 2021.
+Also see [publications [C 90 104]][publications].

+### Deep Reinforcement Learning for Autonomous Car Racing

+- Proposed an approach to running fast for car racing and raising stability at the same time.
+  - This method was published in a workshop related to autonomous agile vehicles of IROS.
+Also see [publications [C 86 95 96 103]][publications].
+  - The 1st and 3rd places (among 90+ participants) in AWS DeepRacer Summit Taipei (台北實體賽)
+  - The 1st and 2nd places (among 1983 competitors) in Virtual Circuit Toronto Turnpike (虛擬賽) of AWS DeepRacer League, in October 2019. **Achieve a world record of 7.172 seconds**, noted in [the AWS web site](https://aws.amazon.com/tw/blogs/machine-learning/aws-deepracer-league-the-championship-lineup-is-complete-making-for-an-exciting-reinvent-2019-final/).
+  -	The 3rd place among 60+ competitors (selected among 8000+ participants) in AWS re:Invent 2019 (世界賽) held in Las Vegas, 2019.
+  - **The 1st and 3rd places among competitors (selected among 10000+ participants) in 2020 Championship Cup of AWS DeepRacer League**.
+  - **The 1st, 2nd and 3rd places (top three) among 150,000+ participants in 2022 Championship Cup of AWS DeepRacer League**.

+### Reinforcement Learning for Other Games

+- Temporal Difference Learning for Connect6.
+Also see [publications [C 39, B 5]][publications].
+- Temporal Difference Learning for 2048.
+Also see [publications [J 41 52 68, C 56]][publications].
+The algorithm in [J 69] reached state-of-the-art.
+- Monte-Carlo Tree Search, which are included in most of our developed game programs (see below) and our FJSP work (see below).

+### Reinforcement Learning for combinational optimization problems, such as job-shop scheduling.

+- Propose new RL algorithms for job-shop scheduling.
+See also [publications [C 52 64 80 101, R 23]][publications].

 ### Deep Learning

 - Propose a new stochastic gradient descent with hyperbolic-tangent decay.
 Also see [publications [C 75]][publications].
 - Use deep learning to predict sleep quality from wearable data.

-### Reinforcement Learning for Games

-- Temporal Difference Learning for Connect6.
-Also see [publications [C 39, B 5]][publications].
-- Temporal Difference Learning for 2048.
-Also see [publications [J 41 52, C 56]][publications].
-- Monte-Carlo Tree Search, which are included in most of our developed game programs (see below) and our FJSP work (see below).

-**Note: since the progress in this part has been made so fast, the research topics and achievements described here may not be up to date.
-Please directly consult with lab members for the latest research in more detail.**
+Note: since the progress in this part has been made so fast, the research topics and achievements described here may not be up to date.
+Please directly consult with lab members for the latest research in more detail.

 ---